mattwach/battery_drainer/README.md

 The `ical` command is used to calibrate the current measurements.
 It's deault value is 133 milliOhms.
 You can measure the resistance across the "Ical" test point to find a more accurate value.
-Alternately, you can tweak the resistance value based on reported vs measured current values with a higher resistance leading to a lower reported current value (e.g. I = V/R).
-Example
-usage:
+Example usage:

     ical 0.130